-- Collect, use, retain, disclose or dispose of personal information in accordance with our Privacy Policy. - Safeguard personal information ensuring that it is only shared for legitimate and authorized purposes. - Consult with Human Resources or the Privacy Officer before implementing new or modifying processes that use personal information (including new systems or software upgrades). - If you view personal information that you would not normally have access to, report it to the Privacy Officer.
+- Collect, use, retain, disclose, or dispose of personal information in accordance with our Privacy Policy. - Safeguard personal information ensuring it is only shared for legitimate and authorized purposes. - Consult with Human Resources or the Privacy Officer before implementing new or modifying existing processes that use personal information including new systems or software upgrades. - If you view personal information that you would not normally have access to, report it to HR or the Privacy Officer immediately.

-- Disclose personal information to a person who does not have a business need to know it, the authority to see it or, where required, the subject's consent to access it. - Ask employees of our customers, competitors or suppliers to disclose personal information. - Disclose personal information regarding current or former members of our team without their approval, unless legally required to do so. - Release customer information unless it is for legitimate business purposes and you have the authorization to do so.
+- Disclose personal information to a person who does not have a business need to know it, the authority to see it or, where required, the subject's consent to access it. - Ask employees of our customers, competitors, or suppliers to disclose personal information. - Disclose personal information regarding current or former members of our team without their approval, unless legally required to do so. - Release customer information unless it is for legitimate business purposes, and you have the authorization to do so.

 You must treat personal information confidentially.
-The information should not be shared with anyone, including colleagues or business partners, unless they have a business need to know and you have the authority to share it with them.
+The information should not be shared with anyone, including colleagues or business partners, unless they have an approved business need to know and you have the authority to share it with them.

-If you have any questions about this policy please contact Tracey Wallace, VP Human Resources.
+If you have any questions about this policy, please contact the Chief Human Resources Officer.